skuro1439/issue-agent/website/docs/getting-started/usage.md

 ```

-## Branch
+## Branch Naming

-Working branch is created automatically. `agent-` is added to the branch prefix.
+The working branch is created automatically with a prefix of `agent-`.